INL Bureau · Office Profiles

 Top Priorities

-• 1Negotiate international standards and commitments — Engage with other governments to prevent and combat drugs and crime, empowering U.S. law enforcement, spurring joint investigations, denying safe havens for criminals, controlling dangerous substances, and inducing international pressure to deliver results.
+• 1Negotiate international standards and commitments — Engage with foreign governments and international organizations to prevent and combat drugs and crime, empowering U.S. law enforcement, spurring joint investigations, denying safe havens for criminals, controlling dangerous substances, and generating sustained international pressure to deliver results.

-• 2Assess compliance with international legal obligations — Identify where countries are failing to meet their obligations to combat drugs and crime, informing INL's technical assistance and diplomatic engagement to address gaps exploited by criminals.
+• 2Assess compliance with international legal obligations — Identify where countries are failing to meet their obligations to combat drugs and crime and use those findings to drive INL's technical assistance and diplomatic engagement to close gaps exploited by criminals.

-• 3Export U.S. laws and law enforcement strategies — Share U.S. tactics and practices internationally to build law enforcement relationships and make it easier for U.S. law enforcement to operate globally.
+• 3Export U.S. laws and law enforcement strategies — Promote U.S. legal approaches, tactics and best practices internationally to build law enforcement relationships and partnerships and make it easier for U.S. law enforcement to operate effectively worldwide.

 Noteworthy Highlights